Ardennes (department): Economy

 The economy of the department, after previously resting on agriculture (forestry and livestock – crops are poor), has been based for over a century now on industry (now in a difficult position) and the services sector, although the proportion of the Ardennes labour force working in this sector is lower than the national average.
 At the beginning of the 19th century, the region was the largest in France for metal working using charcoal.
 There was no coal found in the department (only slate from Fumay was usable) but the metallurgical industry developed there (bolts, screws, nails).
 The railway with many branches (Compagnie des chemins de fer des Ardennes from the Sellière family which merged with the Compagnie de l'Est) accelerated the industrialization at the end of the 19th century in Charleville, Sedan (which had its trams), and Revin.
-The newspaper L'Usine ardennaise (The Ardennes Machine) became L'Usine nouvelle (The New Machine).
+The newspaper L'Usine ardennaise (The Ardennes Factory) became L'Usine nouvelle (The New Factory).
 The crisis in the 1970s precipitated the decline of metallurgical activity in the department (the blast furnace and small workshops closed one after the other: Blagny, Vireux-Molhain, Murtin-et-Bogny, etc.).
 Today there are still many subcontractors for the railway industry (TGV for example) and the car industry (GMC, PSA Peugeot Citroën, Mercedes-Benz, among others), Hermès has recently installed themselves at Murtin-et-Bogny, PSA Peugeot Citroën is installed at Les Ayvelles.
 There is also a nuclear site – the Chooz Nuclear Power Plant with several reactors including the first pressurized water reactor (REP) in France.
 Agriculture has grown considerably using industrial techniques (wheat, maize, sugar beet).

 There are direct TGV trains from the Gare de l'Est in Paris to Charleville-Mézières (1h 35 m), Sedan, and several TGV trains to Reims with a change for Charleville-Mézières.

 A "Y" road has also been set up with the A4 Reims-Paris, the A34 (freeway), and the links to Lille and Brussels which need to take the N5 to join the motorway ring of Charleroi.
 Similarly, the junction with the highway leading to Luxembourg and Cologne needs to use a portion of highway in France.
 Improved means of land communication (TGV and A34 motorway) provides the benefit of relative proximity to Paris, Reims, Metz and Belgian cities such as Liège, Charleroi and Brussels.

 Every year in September, the Sedan fair is a big shopping event (2nd in the region) which attracts about 250,000 people each year.